shellrow/nrev/README.md

 - [Usage Guide](docs/USAGE.md)

 ## Privileges
-`nrev` uses a raw socket which require elevated privileges.
-Execute with administrator privileges.
+Raw-packet modes require elevated network privileges.
+TCP connect mode does not normally require administrator access.

 ### Note for Linux Users
 `nrev` requires elevated privileges to send/receive raw-packet.
 On Linux, you can configure these privileges using two main methods: